google/googletest/docs/advanced.md

 If your test program contains
 [global set-up/tear-down](#global-set-up-and-tear-down) code, it will be repeated in each iteration as well, as the flakiness may be in it.
+To avoid repeating global set-up/tear-down, specify `--gtest_recreate_environments_when_repeating=false`{.nowrap}.

 You can also specify the repeat count by setting the `GTEST_REPEAT` environment variable.

 ### Shuffling the Tests